-SGF, EDIF, CIF, ELARF, SWPF Special Revenue Fund (with an expenditure limit) Special Revenue Fund (no expenditure limit) New money (appropriation) Appropriations bill: Supp. for current FY Reg. for budget FY Capital for budget FY Omnibus bill: for either current or budget year Pay plan distributions + All money appropriates but expenditures are constrained by a limit + All money appropriates and any amount in the fund can be spent Old money (reappropriation) With a limit Without a limit (No distinction between new & old money) (No distinction between new & old money)
+SGF, EDIF, CIF, ELARF, Special Revenue Fund Special Revenue Fund SWPF (with an expenditure limit) (no expenditure limit)

+New money (appropriation) Appropriations bill: • Supp. for current FY • Reg. for budget FY • Capital for budget FY • Omnibus bill: for either current or budget year • Pay plan distributions All money appropriates but expenditures are constrained by a limit All money appropriates and any amount in the fund can be spent Old money (reappropriation) With a limit Without a limit (No distinction between new & old money) of the approved budget that has been rai (No distinction between new & old money)